-The project is a new approach to the traditional online education that is sweeping the world.
+A project is a new approach to traditional online education that is sweeping the world.
 While the traditional method of online education tends to simply stick a video recorder in a classroom, the Global Poverty Project seeks to create numerous forms of media and material for students to utilize as a whole or in parts.
-Eventually there will be a text book that utilizes matrix barcode technology that will link to other related information.
+Eventually, there will be a textbook that utilizes matrix barcode technology that will link to other related information.
 Each video that is posted also links to useful sites and information.
 By generating discussions on Twitter, Roy’s classroom, already full with 600 pupils, has expanded, potentially exponentially, and has become a place where students, people on campus and anyone in the world can exchange ideas.

 More than creating a groundbreaking approach to online education, Roy, Graham, and VaMuijen are looking to create new and interesting internet videos that spark discussion and critical thinking.“Most of them, I think, are really patronizing and oversimplify the very complex aspects of poverty action.
 They’re a call to action, but they don’t necessarily explore all the political and ethical issues that smart young people know are at stake,” said Roy about most internet videos that attempt to address poverty.